 Research shows that people who are fearful about future pain, rest excessively, who cannot control or cope with their pain, and who are concerned that they may have a serious structural problem, are most likely to become more disabled.
 Helping patients to address these concerns and behaviours is the most effective treatment for lower back pain that anyone can possibly provide.

-You can book a consultation with consultant spinal surgeon, Mr Mushtaque Ishaque, here.
+You can book a consultation with consultant spinal surgeon, Professor Mushtaque Ishaque, here.
 Only 4% Of Mushtaque’s patients need surgery to improve their symptoms.

 Looking for extra guidance when it comes to your healthcare?
 Sometimes interpreting medical information and making the best decisions can be daunting and complicated.
 Our private medical concierge service provides easy access to top UK health experts.
 We guide our patients with genuine choice and trust, offering a bespoke service for anyone in the world seeking private UK healthcare.
 Learn more about Medstars Medical Concierge Service.
 Want to learn more about providing our medical concierge service as an employee benefit?
 Learn more about Medstars Medical Concierge for Business.